nickrsan/OpenAgua/README.md

   e.
 Configure the application
   f.
 Create and configure a wsgi.py file to serve the application
   g.
 Create and configure a uWSGI configuration file
-  g.
+  h.
 Create and configure an application service
-3. Configure nginx
+  i.
+Create, configure and enable nginx site
-4. Start (restart) each application service
+3. Start each application service
-5. Start (restart) nginx
+4. Start nginx
+5. Update the site and restart services as needed

 ## Setup for www.openagua.org